plsatin/icingaweb2-module-hardwareinfo/doc/04-collect-data.md

 ## Collect data on Linux systems

 A script is being developed to collect information about the hardware for Linux hosts.
-The [Python script](https://github.com/plsatin/icingaweb2-module-hardwareinfo/blob/master/powershell/check_hard_inventory.py) uses the `lshw` utility.
+The Python script [check_hard_inventory.py](https://github.com/plsatin/icingaweb2-module-hardwareinfo/blob/master/powershell/check_hard_inventory.py) uses the `lshw` utility.